PauloPhagula/site/_posts/2016-10-12-simple-javascript-currying-using-bind.md

 ---
 layout: post
 title: "Simple JavaScript Currying Using bind"
+excerpt: >
-excerpt: "In this blog post I tell you a short story about how I was introduced to javascript function currying"
+  In this blog post I tell you a short story about how I was introduced to JavaScript function currying"
 date: 2016-10-12 00:00:00 +0200
 categories: Coding
-tags: javascript js currying functional
+tags: JavaScript
 ---

 I was working on a nodejs project with mighty [@giannis](https://github.com/giannis) and we had this library that required setting up event handlers, pretty much in the usual form of:

 ```javascript
 libObject.on('event', function(param) {